WASdev/sample.daytrader7/docs/Using-WDT.md

 4. Either:
     * Select an existing installation (perhaps what you downloaded earlier, if you followed those instructions), or
     * select *Install from an archive or a repository* to download a new Liberty archive.
+    * Choose an option with Java EE7 Full Platform.
 5. Follow the prompts (and possibly choose additional features to install) until you *Finish* creating the Runtime Environment

 ###### Add the User directory from the maven or Gradle project, and create a server